kumar303/llama-deal-with-it/README.md

 <details>
 <summary>👩🏽‍💻 Expand</summary>

 > Create a preact app using tailwind for css.
 Render a square centered in the viewport with slightly rounded corners.
-Add a diagnal dark purple to medium pink gradient to the background of the square.
+Add a diagonal dark purple to medium pink gradient to the background of the square.
 Add a pixelated llama in orange.
 Add a button, also in orange, underneath the llama that says Make the llama dance.
 When the button gets pressed, put "deal with it" sunglasses on the pixelated llama and make it dance up and down with crude css animation.

 </details>